Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 Dual nationals page provides further information.

 The Gambia is a predominantly Islamic country.
-There are conservative standards of dress and behaviour in The Gambia and you should take care not to offend.
+There are conservative standards of dress and behaviour in The Gambia.
+Take care not to offend.

-The Islamic holy month of Ramadan is expected to begin in late May 2017.
+The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
 During Ramadan, Australians travelling to countries with significant Muslim communities should take care to respect religious and cultural sensitivities, rules and customs.
 In particular, people who are not fasting are advised to avoid eating, drinking and smoking in public and in the presence of people who are fasting.
 For more information see our

 Ramadan travel bulletin.